Collaborative and Efficient Fine-tuning: Leveraging Task Similarity: CoLoRA in Experiments

-Next, we compare CoLoRA against the following baselines: \begin{itemize} \item \textbf{Local LoRA.} Each client independently fine-tunes LoRA adapters on its private data; no parameters are communicated. \item \textbf{RoLoRA.} \citet{chen-etal-2025-rolora} alternate between local training of the \(\mathbf{B}\) matrices followed by averaging, and local training of the \(\mathbf{A}\) matrices followed by averaging.
+\textbf{Baselines.} Across our experiments, we compare CoLoRA against the following baselines: \begin{itemize} \item \textbf{Local LoRA.} Each client independently fine-tunes LoRA adapters on its private data; no parameters are communicated. \item \textbf{RoLoRA} \citep{chen-etal-2025-rolora}.
+It alternates between local training of the \(\bB\) matrices followed by averaging, and local training of the \(\bA\) matrices followed by averaging.

-\item \textbf{FedDPA.} \citet{yang-etal-2024-dualdpa} \citet{yang-etal-2024-dualdpa} maintain both global (\(\bB, \bA\)) and personalized (\(\bC, \bD\)) adapters for each client; all adapters are trained locally, but only the global adapters are communicated and aggregated, while the personalized ones remain private. \item \textbf{ALoRA.} \cite{ban2025rethinking} train both \(\bA\) and \(\bB\) adapters locally, but keep the \(\bA\) adapters private while communicating and aggregating the \(\bB\) adapters. \end{itemize} To ensure an evaluation across varying levels of task similarity, we take task sets $\{T_j^i\}_{j=1}^4$ such that average similarity $1/6 \sum_{j < k} \mathrm{sim}_c ( T_j^i,\, T_k^i )$ spans a wide range as $i$ varies.
+\item \textbf{FedDPA} \citep{yang-etal-2024-dualdpa}.
+It maintains both global (\(\bB, \bA\)) and personalized (\(\bC, \bD\)) adapters for each client; all adapters are trained locally, but only the global adapters are communicated and aggregated, while the personalized ones remain private. \item \textbf{ALoRA} \citep{ban2025rethinking}.
+It train both \(\bA\) and \(\bB\) adapters locally, but keep the \(\bA\) adapters private while communicating and aggregating the \(\bB\) adapters. \item \textbf{RAVAN} \citep{ravan_fl}.
+It uses the adapter structure $\sum_{i=1}^h \bB_i \bR_i \bA_i$, where $\bB_i$ and $\bA_i$ are frozen and only $\bR_i$ are aggregated across clients.
+The rank for RAVAN is selected such that the total number of learnable paramaters matches the other baselines. \end{itemize} To ensure an evaluation across varying levels of task similarity, we take task sets $\{T_j^i\}_{j=1}^4$ such that average similarity $1/6 \sum_{j < k} \mathrm{sim}_c ( T_j^i,\, T_k^i )$ spans a wide range as $i$ varies.
 See the tasks in \autoref{section:tasks}.

 For each group of four clients, we apply CoLoRA as well as all baseline methods under identical federated training conditions.
 Performance is measured as the average rougle-L score across the four clients in each group.
 We then report, for each experiment, the performance difference between CoLoRA and the baselines.
 A positive score difference indicates superior performance of CoLoRA over the baseline.